Kenyan finance minister arrested on graft charges

 Hundreds of senior government officials and business people are already facing various charges related to corruption, including the chairman of the National Land Commission, the managing director of the Kenya Railways Corporation, the deputy chief justice, the CEO of Kenya Power and the head of Kenya Pipeline Company.

-None of the cases has resulted in a successful prosecution.
+None of the cases has resulted in a conviction.

 Auditor general Edward Ouko has said his detailed reports on corruption are often ignored.
 Corrupt judges interfere with cases and the government’s own anti-corruption watchdog built cases that were too weak to prosecute, Haji said last year.